billsix/cprogrammingbook/doc/02-Variables.rst

 and execution, which might use different ways of encoding their characters.
 It doesn't actually matter a lot except when you are using character constants in the preprocessor, where they may not have the same value as they do at execution time.
-This behaviour is implementation-defined, so it must be documented.
+This behavior is implementation-defined, so it must be documented.
 Don't worry about it yet.

 The Standard requires that an alphabet of 96 symbols is available for C as follows:::